xrettle/WFGY/TensionUniverse/BlackHole/Q002_generalized_riemann_hypothesis.md

   (1 / |F_arith(k)|) * sum_{(I, chi, q) in F_arith(k)} DeltaS_arith_chi(m; I, chi)
 ```

-To avoid dilution of small families of high-tension outliers, we also define top-M statistics.
+To avoid dilution of small families of high-tension outliers, we also define top M statistics.
 Fix once and for all an integer

 ```txt
 M_top_GRH = 5